Muunraker/MATLAB_MCIA/README.md

 Citations:
 * Meng, C., Kuster, B., Culhane, A. C., & Gholami, A. M. (2014).
 A multivariate approach to the integration of multi-omics datasets.
 BMC bioinformatics, 15(1), 1-13.
 * Hanafi, M., Kohler, A., & Qannari, E. M. (2011).
 Connections between multiple co-inertia analysis and consensus principal component analysis.
 Chemometrics and intelligent laboratory systems, 106(1), 37-40.
+* Meng, C., Zeleznik, O. A., Thallinger, G. G., Kuster, B., Gholami, A. M., & Culhane, A. C. (2016).
+Dimension reduction techniques for the integrative analysis of multi-omics data.
+Briefings in bioinformatics, 17(4), 628-641.